lizhanmit/learning-notes/spring-note/spring-note.md

 Three ways to run a Spring Boot application:

 - Run in IDE.
 - In terminal, `cd` into project folder.
-Use Maven to run.`mvn spring-boot:run`.
+Use Maven to run.`mvn clean spring-boot:run`.
 - In terminal, `cd` into project folder.
-Use Maven to compile.`mvn install`.
+Use Maven to compile.`mvn clean install`.
 Then cd into "target" folder.
-Use java to execute the .jar file. `java -jar <project_name>.jar`.
+Use java to execute the .jar file. `java -jar <package_name>.jar`.

 ---